 So here is an overview of what we typically cover over a long and eventful Indian wedding day.

 Just like the delicate details in the bride’s dressing room, there are precious moments in the groom’s room as well.
-The groom’s attire, his shoes, the intricate details on his outfit, his headgear, his accessories, and the heart-warming brotherhood he shares with his groomsmen are all click-worthy moments you’ll cherish for the rest of your life.
+The groom’s attire, his shoes, the intricate details on his outfit.

 An Indian wedding is a grand celebration at its core and it calls for the best looks in the entire family.
 The members are also very much a part of the wedding album and it is time to capture everyone.